-1. Coherency: the degree to which relational structure is maintained across operational updates.
+1. Coherence: the degree to which relational structure is maintained across operational updates.
 2. Entropy: the measure of dispersion or loss of constraint within operational structure.
 3. Activation: the readiness or degree to which operations are permitted to proceed.
-4. Quantity: the magnitude or extent of operational influence expressed within a system.
-5. Excitation: the intensity of deviation from baseline operational state.
-6. Quality: the mode or character by which an operation is expressed.
+4. Salience: the degree to which an expressed structure is prominent or influential within a given operational context.
+5. Excitation: available capacity for expression.
+6. Modality: the categorical mode or form by which an operation is expressed.
 7. Stimulus: an initiating perturbation that prompts operational response.
 8. Valence: the directional bias applied to operational selection or weighting.
-9. Interpretability: the degree to which operational structure admits meaningful differentiation or retrieval.
+9. Resonance: the degree to which interacting structures reinforce, cancel, or stably couple within operational dynamics.